-The proof of this result can be found in Appendix C.
+The proof of the theorem can be found in Appendix C.

-Upon combining the above theorem with the formula for the optimal control policy in (25) we conclude that when the two time scales in the system are well separated, $\epsilon \ll 1$, the optimal control policy is well approximated by the leading order terms in (25) and result in a cost value that is nearly optimal.
+Upon combining the above theorem with the formula for the optimal control policy in (25) we conclude that when the two time scales in the system are well separated, $\epsilon \ll 1$, the optimal control policy is well approximated by the leading order terms in (25) and results in a cost value that is nearly optimal.

 - Remark 4.
 All considerations in this paper readily generalize to the averaging problem, i.e. when $f_0 = g_1 = 0$ in (13).
-This is not surprising since for averaging problems strong convergence is expected to hold (when the diffusion coefficient α_1 in (13) is independent of the fast variable y).
-This is similar to the convergence of the maximum likelihood function of the averaging problem, see [50]. - 3.
+This is not surprising since for averaging problems strong convergence $\psi^{\epsilon} \to \psi$ is expected to hold (when the diffusion coefficient α_1 in (13) is independent of the fast variable y).
+Related problems have been addressed in [49], in which the authors study parameter estimation and convergence of the maximum likelihood function under averaging and homogenization. - 3.
 Three prototypical applications.
 In this section we apply the results presented in the previous section to three typical multiscale models.
-For each model we first reformulate it as the optimal control problem studied in the previous section, then we consider the asymptotic limits of the value function and of the optimal control policy explicitly.
-The first two examples are taken from [50], while the third can be found in [25]. - 3.1.
+For each model we first state the optimal control problem along with its log-transformed counterpart, then we study the asymptotic limits of the value function and of the optimal control policy and give explicit formulae for the solution.
+The first two examples are taken from [49], while the third is adapted from [25]. - 3.1.
 Overdamped Langevin equation.
 We consider the second-order Langevin equation where $\epsilon \ll 1$, $x \in \mathbb{R}^n$, $\beta > 0$, and Φ being a smooth the potential energy function.
 Introducing the auxiliary variable y^{ε} we can recast (27) as